Are you a clumsy blogger?

 Each lesson is super-practical, written in a conversational style, with plenty of examples – images and links scattered throughout each lesson.

-When you complete the course, I'll hook you up with a bundle of free stuff to help you keep being awesome: ebooks from Ed Cyzewski and Ashley Hales, an exclusive audio download of "Confessions of a Clumsy Blogger," image credits from Lightstock, and more!
+When you complete the course, I'll hook you up with a bundle of free stuff to help you keep being awesome: ebooks from Ed Cyzewski and Ashley Hales, an exclusive audio download of "Confessions of a Clumsy Blogger," and stock photos from Lightstock.

 Because blogging is best done in community, I've created an exclusive Clumsy Bloggers' Facebook Group.
 When you enroll in the Workshop, you'll gain access to the group where you can ask questions, post your own blog posts for feedback, and connect over 300 fellow Clumsy Bloggers, including me!